yarons/nses/readme.md

 NSES stands for Nginx Server Environment Setup. *nses.sh* is a script that let's you to create a minimalist Nginx server environment.
+It is suitable for use after basic configuration of `/etc/nginx/nginx.conf`.

 **WSM - Web Substrate Maker:**
 The script includes a nice maker I've named "WSM" which does the following actions in execution (after providing a web domain+tld as an argument to its alias).

 The Bash alias (also created by the script, is wsm, so type in Bash prompt:

-$ wsm domain.tld
+`wsm domain.tld`

 *The maker does:*